 Bowling & Movies

 Enjoy a relaxing weekend with the whole family.
-Head to the AMC Theatre and watch an entertaining movie while indulging in delicious menu items like pretzel bites, movie nachos, and annual refillable popcorn buckets, all at a great value.
-Located on 2400 N Columbia Street, the theatre will be showing exciting new releases this Thanksgiving weekend including Ghostbusters: Afterlife and Disney’s Encanto.
+Head to the AMC Theatre and watch an entertaining movie while indulging in delicious menu items like pretzel bites, movie nachos, and refillable popcorn buckets, all at a great value.
+Located on 2400 N Columbia Street, the theatre will be showing exciting new releases this Thanksgiving including Disney's Wish, The Marvels, The Hunger Games: Ballad of Songbirds and Snakes, and Trolls Band Together.